crillab/crusti_g2io/README.md

 The app begins by generating the outer graph.
 For each node in it, an inner graph is generated.
-Then, for each (directed) edge in the outer graph, the linker is called to produce the necessary edges.
+Then, for each edge in the outer graph, the linker is called to produce the necessary edges.

 ## Generators and linkers

-The available graph generators can be list with the `crusti_g2io generators-undirected` and `crusti_g2io generators-directed` command.
+The available graph generators for undirected and directed graphs can be list with the `crusti_g2io generators-undirected` and `crusti_g2io generators-directed` command.
 This command writes the generators and a description about them:

 ```text